tanvach/prettygood_dsp/README.md

 You need to first install VSCode, then Platform IO by following [these instructions](https://platformio.org/install/ide?install=vscode).

 ## 2. Open in Platform IO
-Download this repository using git command, or download and extract the zip file on your computer.
+Download this repository using git clone command, or download and extract the zip file on your computer.

 ![download](images/download_button.png)